 Anastasia Z.

-Anastasia Z. about 5 years ago Поля Вълчева
+Anastasia Z. almost 6 years ago Поля Вълчева

 Hi!
 Thanks for your question!
 It all depends on the feature that the team needs to develop.
 If there is a task that must be performed by different experts (Fronted and Backend developers), then each of them separately evaluates their part of the work.